k0pernicus/website/content/posts/swift_c_compatibility_with_raylib.md

 To solve this, Apple built the Clang Importer into the Swift compiler.
 When the Swift compiler compiles Swift code, Swift silently boots up Clang, that parses the C headers, translates them into a format Swift can understand, organizes code into **modules**, and hands them back to Swift through.

-However we actually have to help to make the bridge between this Clang module and Swift, using a `module.modulemap` file in my CRaylib project:
+However I actually had to help the compiler making the bridge between this Clang module and Swift, using a `module.modulemap` file in my CRaylib project:

 ```clang
 module CRaylib [system] {